anoma/juvix-docs/docs/tutorials/learn.md

 ## Files, modules and compilation

 Currently, the REPL does not support adding new definitions.
-To define new functions or data types, you need to put them in a separate file and either load the file in the REPL with `:load file.juvix` or compile the file to a binary executable with the shell command `juvix compile file.juvix`.
+To define new functions or data types, you need to put them in a separate file and either load the file in the REPL with `:load file.juvix`, evaluate it with the shell command `juvix eval file.juvix`, or compile it to a binary executable with `juvix compile file.juvix`.

 To conveniently edit Juvix files, an [Emacs mode](./emacs.md) and a [VSCode extension](./vscode.md) are available.